000x999/000x999/README.md

 - Interests:
     - Developing physics engines and game engines.
     -  Designing efficient data structures.
-    -  Codeing and researching optimizations for performance enhancements
+    -  Coding and researching optimizations for performance enhancements
 - Mathematics: Passionate about linear algebra and its applications in computing
 - Research Focus: Deep dives into advanced topics in computer science and mathematics, with ongoing research projects.
 - Goal: Leveraging mathematical concepts and modern programming techniques to solve complex problems and innovate within the field.